MITRA4400 – Field Term - Internship for Modern International and Transnational History Students

 Course content

-In?MITRA4400 - Field Term - Internship for Modern International and Transnational History Students?you will spend the greater part of the third semester on an internship that will give you an opportunity to use your academic skills in a non-academic environment and gain work experience and visibility in an international professional environment.
+Students will spend the majority of their third semester on an internship.
+This opportunity will allow you to apply your academic skills in a non-academic environment and gain work experience and visibility in an international professional environment.

 Students that meet the requirements for this course?can:

-• apply for internship through the Department of Archaeology, Conservation and History's (IAKH) agreements with the?Peace Research Institute Oslo?(PRIO), the?Peace Research Institute Cyprus Centre, the?Nobel Institute,?the Norwegian Institute Rome?or?C-Rex: Center for Research on Extremism.
-Applications for internships at these institutions are to be sent to the MITRA study administration from where they will be forwarded to the partner institutions.
+- apply for internship through the Department of Archaeology, Conservation and History's (IAKH) agreements with the?Peace Research Institute Oslo?(PRIO), the?Peace Research Institute Cyprus Centre, the?Nobel Institute,?the Norwegian Institute Rome?or?C-Rex: Center for Research on Extremism.
+Applications must be sent to the administration, who will forward them to the relevant institution.
+The deadline is April 1st.

 Learning outcome